lewiswolf/drum-modal-feedback/readme.md

 -   Drum Trigger
 -   Transducer & Amplifier

+Mount the drum trigger on your drum in the traditional manner, and attach the transducer to your drum on either the top or bottom skin.

 ### Analysis

-Connect your drum to the patch's audio in, and your transducer to the audio out.
+Connect your drum trigger to the patch's audio in, and your transducer to the audio out.
 Then click 'Perform ESS' and wait until it has finished.
 That's it!

 ### Modes